VictorA07/K8s-Project/README.md

 AWS CLI - Install the AWS Command Line Interface (CLI) on your local machine and configure it with your AWS credentials.
 Terraform - Install Terraform on your local machine.
 Git - Install Git on your local machine to clone this repository.
-Create a AWS hosted zone on your AWS account and configure the dns with your domain name
+Create a AWS hosted zone on your AWS account and configure the DNS with your domain name

 ## Application Breakdown
-This project aims at satisfying client requirement in creating a highly avaialable, scalable micro service application.
+This project aims to satisfy client requirements by creating a highly available, scalable microservice application.
-The infastructure was built using Terraform blocks Blocks in Terraform Provider Block, Data Block, Resource Block, Module Block, Variable Block, Output Block, Locals Block.
+The infrastructure was built using Terraform blocks Blocks in Terraform Provider Block, Data Block, Resource Block, Module Block, Variable Block, Output Block, and Locals Block.
-We only provision all servers related to Jenkins on our local machine and the code is been pushed to the github repo.
+We only provision all servers related to Jenkins on our local machine and the code is been pushed to the GitHub repo.

-## Continous Intergration and Continous Delivery (CICD) process
+## Continous Integration and Continous Delivery (CICD) process
-Jenkins was used in provisioning our application infastructure to enhance continuous integration with a webhook triger connected to our infastructure github repository for continuous dilevery of any enhancement.
+Jenkins was used in provisioning our application infrastructure to enhance continuous integration with a webhook trigger connected to our infrastructure GitHub repository for continuous delivery of any enhancement.
 ### Jenkins architecture
-We create two master jenkins with same configuration.
-One as main-master and the other as master-backup  to serve as failover for the Jenkins master.
-We mount an Elastic File System (EFS) on both sever pointing to same direcctory.
-We used Haproxy with port binding 80 to direct traffic to the backup serverif the main master is dowm.
+We create two master Jenkins with the same configuration.
+One as the main-master and the other is master-backup  to serve as a failover for the Jenkins master.
+We mount an Elastic File System (EFS) on both server pointing to the same directory.
+We used Haproxy with port binding 80 to direct traffic to the backup server if the main master is down.
-For frequent update of jobs run on the main master, we use the code below whose functiion is to reloadand update the backup server.
+For frequent updates of jobs run on the main master, we used the code below whose function is to reload and update the backup server.
 ```
 curl -s -XPOST 'http://localhost:8080/reload' -u admin:11b93da95c141b9395b7da9412b977a879 -H "$(curl -s 'http://localhost:8080/crumbIssuer/api/xml?xpath=concat(//crumbRequestField,":",//crumb)' -u admin:admin)"

 ```
-We generate an API token from the backup sever, then use `$(curl -s 'http://localhost:8080/crumbIssuer/api/xml?xpath=concat(//crumbRequestField,":",//crumb)' -u admin:admin)` to generate jenkins crumb id from the backup sever.
-The admin:admin signify the username and passowrd while `admin:11b93da95c141b9395b7da9412b977a879` signify the username and api token respectively.
+We generate an API token from the backup server, then use `$(curl -s 'http://localhost:8080/crumbIssuer/api/xml?xpath=concat(//crumbRequestField,":",//crumb)' -u admin:admin)` to generate jenkins crumb id from the backup server.
+The admin: admin signifies the username and password while `admin:11b93da95c141b9395b7da9412b977a879` signifies the username and API token respectively.
-Also as part of resource managemnt, we created a docker server for the purpose of creating jenkins-slaves to run jenkins jobs. each container is killed once a job is completed.
+Also as part of resource management, we created a docker server to create jenkins-slaves to run Jenkins jobs. each container is killed once a job is completed.

 # Code Deployment
-To deploythis code successfully, kindly follow the below instructions.
+To deploy this code successfully, kindly follow the below instructions.

 # Section 1: Jenkins Deployment
 ## Step 1: Git repository cloning
-You can clone the repositoryusing the commmans below and navigate to the project directory.
+You can clone the repository using the command below and navigate to the project directory.
 ```
 git clone https://github.com/VictorA07/K8s-Project.git
 ```